 "I have everything under control," he'd soothed the irate guard.
 "And I'll personally oversee her conduct.
 You have nothing to worry about."

 Part curiosity, part to shut the man up, Giovanni did some independent research.
 It had resolved to be one of those fun social upheavals during his early days as an entrepreneur.
-He'd nominally owned the company, inherited it in the upheval of his mother's death, and promptly forgot about it during his league training days.
+He'd nominally owned the company, inherited it in the upheaval of his mother's death, and promptly forgot about it during his league training days.

-It'd been Madam Sakaki's pride and joy.
-Suffice to say its practices were overtly evil and wasteful.
-Enough so the locals, mainly stereotypical conflict aviodent Kantoese, had raised hell.
+Suffice to say, its practices were overtly evil and wasteful.
+Enough so the locals, mainly stereotypical conflict-avoidant Kantoese, had raised hell.

 "If there was a chance to throw something, anything, at a copper, Gemma would have had your back."